 Designing Your Resume For A Startup

 When applying to a tech startup, understand that it’s not your average corporate job.
 Startups expect you to be able to juggle multiple responsibilities and projects and to be able to come up with creative ideas for solving problems.
 Within the tech market, there’s little room for idle work.
 Don’t expect to show up at the job and always be told what to do; in a startup role, you have to be able to determine the best way of achieving company goals and getting things done.
 As a result, your resume should reflect that your proactive nature.
+So, when you write a resume, make sure it reflects all of this.

 Your resume is the first impression you give a company.
 For this reason, it should be well-designed and well-written.
 It’s best to review resume samples for examples of clean and well-organized documents.
 Doing this research will also save you the time of having to design a resume from scratch.